A good search engine optimization strategy will focus on both on-page SEO and off-page SEO tactics.

 (I explain how you can get good ideas for what keywords to put in your H2s and H3s by spying on your competitors in my post on how to improve your search results.)

-A properly optimized web page will only have one H1 as I explain in my H1 best practices guide, but it can have as many H2s to H6s as needed to properly outline the content.
+A properly optimized web page will only have one H1 as I explain in my guide on how to optimize H1 tag for SEO, but it can have as many H2s to H6s as needed to properly outline the content.

 The URL refers to the location that a web page is hosted on a site.
 And it appears in the address bar of your web browser.